 Our first priority is to continue the drive toward commercialization of PRF-110.
-Upon completion of this offering, we plan to begin our Phase 3 clinical trials as we move toward an NDA approval for PRF-110.
-For efficiently carrying out this task:
+We plan to begin our pivotal Phase 3 clinical trials as we move toward an NDA approval for PRF-110:

-- We have amassed an extensive toxicology portfolio for PRF-110, demonstrating that there were no PRF-110-related serious adverse events in either healthy subjects or in surgical patients;
+- We have an amassed and extensive toxicology package for PRF-110, demonstrating that there were no PRF-110-related serious adverse events in either healthy subjects or in surgical patients;

-- Unlike many drug trials that take many months to years to complete and which are complex and whose endpoints are difficult to interpret, the planned trials are expected to last for a brief number of days with a 72 hour patient follow up period, with primary endpoints based on measurement of the familiar scale of 1 (no pain) to 10 (worst imaginable pain);
+- Unlike many drug trials that take many months to years to complete and which are complex and whose endpoints are difficult to interpret, the planned trials are expected to last for a brief number of days with a 72 hour patient follow up period, with primary endpoints based on measurement of the familiar pain rating scale of 0 (no pain) to 10 (worst imaginable pain);

-- Upon completion of the Phase 3 studies, if successful, we plan to apply for a New Drug Approval for the management of post-operative pain; and
+- Upon completion of the Phase 3 studies, in bunionectomy and hernia repair, if successful, we plan to apply for a New Drug Approval for the management of post-operative pain;

 Following the establishment of PRF-110 in the post-operative pain market, we plan to build on our platform technology to broaden our product base.
-Our extended release drug-delivery system is a non-aqueous, viscous formulation that can be used for the delivery of many drugs that are currently difficult to administer for long-term, continuous dosing not requiring an iv access, including antibiotics and chemotherapeutics.
+Our extended release drug-delivery system is a non-aqueous, viscous oily formulation that can be used for the delivery of other drugs that are currently difficult to administer for long-term, continuous dosing not requiring an iv access, such as antibiotics and chemotherapeutics.
 We intend to develop a pipeline of drugs that can be delivered once, using our platform technology, and thereafter be bio-available for extended release.
-In addition, if successful, we plan to expand by developing, acquiring or in-licensing products, or technologies that we believe will be a strategic fit with our focus on the surgical and hospital marketplace.
+In addition, we plan to expand by developing, acquiring or in-licensing products, or technologies that we believe will be a strategic fit with our focus on the surgical and hospital marketplace.